Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

-- 🕹️ A good tool to show scancodes for your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/),
+- 🕹️ A good tool to **show scancodes** of your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/),
 it shows what keycode are you pressing on the keyboard (1st part only).
 Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0,
 so just take a look at the table when needed.

+- 🕹️ Another good one is [SharpKeys tool](https://github.com/randyrants/sharpkeys),
+uses the same method as this guide (regedit hex) but with a graphical interface.
+Remember, do NOT to use the "Pause" button! the tool recognizes it, but then it doesn't work either way:
+when "pause" is used to press another key, or when another key is used to press "pause".

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)
 ---

 - ### 🔗 Other sources:

-  - [SharpKeys tool](https://github.com/randyrants/sharpkeys) (easy remapping tool, same metod of this guide but with a GUI, don't use "Pause" button!)
   - [Configuration of keyboard and mouse class drivers](https://learn.microsoft.com/en-us/windows-hardware/drivers/hid/keyboard-and-mouse-class-drivers) (Microsoft knowledge)
   - [All AHK scan codes and virtual keys](https://docs.google.com/spreadsheets/d/1GSj0gKDxyWAecB3SIyEZ2ssPETZkkxn67gdIwL1zFUs/edit#gid=824607963) (AutoHotKey keycodes list with scancodes)
   - [Keyboard-internal scancodes](https://www.scs.stanford.edu/10wi-cs140/pintos/specs/kbd/scancodes-9.html) (keycodes list: look for "X(Set 2)" in the table)